+Climbing the Colonnade of St Isaac’s Cathedral allows you to see an amazing panorama of St Petersburg.
+It’s well worth the 300 steps!

-1. The Peterhof Fountains are one of the few in the world that still operate through gravity rather than electric pumps.
+EDITED — 1.
+The Peterhof Fountains (view a short movie) are one of the few in the world that still operate through gravity rather than electric pumps.
 Hundreds of fountains operate from May to October.
 The most famous is the Grand Cascade, which is made up of 64 separate fountains and beautiful bronze sculptures, including one of Samson wresting a lion.
 Adults and children alike can spend hours playing games with the trick fountains, as well as enduring the occasional soaking!
 You can get to Peterhof by going to the Avtovo metro station and jumping on the mashrutka, or shuttle bus, for a fare of around 40 rubles.
 However, a private tour will get you there more quickly and in considerably more comfort than with public transport, and your guide can arrange tickets that allow you to jump the queue.
 You can also supplement a visit with Catherine Palace in Pushkin which is famous for its opulent interiors and The Amber Room.

 2. Stolle pies are a type of piroggi, pies baked with traditional Russian leavened dough You’ll find Stolle Pie Restaurants everywhere.
 They’re immensely popular with locals and a St Petersburg attraction in themselves.

+3. Climbing the Colonnade of St Isaac’s Cathedral allows you to see an amazing panorama of St Petersburg.
+It’s well worth the 300 steps!